kehantan/labbook/docs/assays/mtt.rst

 * Actual MTT
 * Read absorbance

-I divided this protocol into sections, so each sections indicates 1 day.
+I divided this protocol into sections, so each sections indicates that particular process requires 1 day.
 You can plan your experiments accordingly.

 Before we actually start the procedure, it is best to count the theoretical cells required before start seeding.
 I usually seed 100 uL of mixture that contains 10% DMEM + 1,500 cells into each well.